Azure-Samples/cognitive-service-language-samples/core-bot-with-clujs/README.md

-# CoreBotWithCLUJS
+# CoreBot With CLU for JavaScript

-Bot Framework v4 core bot sample using CLU
+Bot Framework v4 core bot sample using the CLU Recognizer.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to:
+This bot has been created using [Bot Framework](https://dev.botframework.com); it shows how to:

-- Use [LUIS](https://www.luis.ai) to implement core AI capabilities
+- Use [CLU][CLU_ServiceDocHomepage] to implement core AI capabilities
 - Implement a multi-turn conversation using Dialogs
-- Handle user interruptions for such things as `Help` or `Cancel`
 - Prompt for and validate requests for information from the user

 ## Prerequisites